qizhenkang/qizhenkang.github.io/_pages/about.md

   - /about.html
 ---

-I'm still Passionate about the future, despite the detours.
+I'm Passionate about the FUTURE.<!-- , despite the detours. -->

 ## Education